radareorg/iaito/README.md

 make
 make run
 ```

-## Docker

-To deploy *cutter* using a pre-built `Dockerfile`, it's possible to use the [provided configuration](docker).
-The corresponding `README.md` file also contains instructions on how to get started using the docker image with minimal effort.
+To install the app and the translations in your home:

 ```
-make -C docker
+make install
 ```
 ### Linux packages